Join mainstream politics, CAN urges Christians - Vanguard News

-The Christian Association of Nigeria, CAN, on Saturday, urged Nigerian men and women of faith to be willing to join politics with a view to sanitising the system.
+ABUJA – The Christian Association of Nigeria, CAN, weekend, urged Nigerian men and women of faith to be willing to join politics with a view to sanitising the system.

-According to a statement by its General Secretary, Joseph Daramola, the apex Christian body stated that politics is not dirty, but many who are practising it make it appear so.
+According to a statement by its General Secretary, Joseph Daramola, the apex Christian body stated that politics is not dirty, but many who are practicing it make it appear so.

 The statement was titled “CAMA: We have not approached the National Assembly – CAN.”